-ED created a new academic calendar type for these programs.
+ED created a new academic calendar type for these programs in the 2021-22 aid year.
 However, the use of the new calendar type was voluntary on the part of institutions.
-MINNESOTA IMPACT: OHE has continued to work on multiple issues related to the implementation of the federal FAFSA Simplification Act.
-This topic was included in discussions, but there was no formal OHE guidance as of the date of issuance of this guide.
+MINNESOTA IMPACT: OHE has continued to work on multiple issues related to the implementation of the federal FAFSA Simplification